Mainly info re off-season travel in Europe using apartments and travelling by car.

 BA has World Traveller Plus & Qantas has Premium Economy class between Business & Economy which can be very attractive.

-Business is great but unfortunately most seats do not lie flat.
-I believe the A380 seats do.
-Ear plugs could be improved.
+Business is great but most seats do not lie flat, some A380 seats do.
+Ear plugs & noise cancelling headphones could be improved.

 Business Lounges are an included luxury but code share lounges are generally disappointing, particularly for paid memberships.

 2009 recessional climate provided flight "Specials" such as a child for free or half-price Business, but usually as last-minute options.

 Specials keep appearing but as air-fares are a major outlay book through a good travel agent, not the internet, for back-up if things go wrong . . . . . . .
 Ever tried ringing some Help Line, especially from overseas ?